 - Keep pet identification tags up-to-date and/or microchip.
-With holidays parties, come guests, and with guests, come ample opportunities for pets to escape through front and back doors.
+With holiday parties come guests, and with guests come ample opportunities for pets to escape through front and back doors.
 Be sure to have at least two up-to-date forms of pet identification on your pet, one of which could include a microchip.
 Speak to your veterinarian about the benefits of getting a microchip for your pet.
 If your pet is already microchipped, make sure that you have registered the chip with the most up-to-date contact information.
 This will ensure a speedy return home, should your pet become lost.

-- Watch what is fed to Fido.
-Avoid feeding your pet, and allowing others, to feed your pet table scraps, especially food containing bones.
+- Watch what is fed to your pet.
+Avoid feeding your pet and allowing others to feed your pet table scraps, especially food containing bones.
 Bones, despite bone size or the volume consumed, can result in an unexpected visit to a pet emergency room, as they can cause pets to choke or a gastrointestinal obstruction.
-Make sure guests are aware of your pet’s dietary restrictions, including allergies and food that is toxic to all pets, such as chocolate, xylitol, onions, apple cores, coffee, avocado, grapes/raisins, salt, tomatoes, and yeast dough.
+Make sure guests are aware of your pet’s dietary restrictions, including allergies and food that is toxic to all pets, such as chocolate, xylitol, onions, apple cores, coffee, avocado, grapes/raisins, salt, tomatoes and yeast dough.

 What may be fun for you may not be fun for your pet.
-If you are planning to attend a public gathering such as a parade, music venue, and other event where heat, crowds, and hot asphalt can lead to injury or worse, consider leaving your pet at home.
+If you are planning to attend a public gathering such as a parade, music venue or other event where heat, crowds and hot asphalt can lead to injury or worse, consider leaving your pet at home.
 By preparing and remaining vigilant, you can make sure your pet remains safe while still being able to celebrate and enjoy the festivities that the July Fourth weekend brings.